jh3nd3rs0n/jargyle/src/site/markdown/reference/cli-help-info.md

       Enter through an interactive prompt the password for the trust store for the SSL/TLS connections to the other SOCKS server
   --enter-dtls-key-store-pass
-      Enter through an interactive prompt the password for the key store for the DTLS connections to the SOCKS server --enter-dtls-trust-store-pass
-      Enter through an interactive prompt the password for the trust store for the DTLS connections to the SOCKS server --enter-ssl-key-store-pass
+      Enter through an interactive prompt the password for the key store for the DTLS connections to the SOCKS server --enter-ssl-key-store-pass
       Enter through an interactive prompt the password for the key store for the SSL/TLS connections to the SOCKS server --enter-ssl-trust-store-pass